Understanding Hindsight Goal Relabeling from a Divergence Minimization Perspective: Bridging Goal Reaching and Imitation Learning

-Intuitively, this term imitates a particular action when the value functions believe that this action can move the agent closer to the goal by at least $-\log \gamma_{\text{hdm}}$ steps.
-The idea of \textit{imitating the best actions} is similar to self-imitation learning (SIL) \citep{sil, alphastar}, but our algorithm \ref{hdm-algorithm} operates in a (reward-free) goal-reaching setting, with the advantage function in SIL being replaced by the \textit{delta} of reachability a particular action can produce in getting closer to the goal.
+which we call Hindsight Divergence Minimization (HDM).
+Intuitively, this additional loss imitates an action when the value functions believe that this action can move the agent closer to the goal by at least $-\log \gamma_{\text{hdm}}$ steps.
+The idea of \textit{imitating the best actions} is similar to self-imitation learning (SIL) \citep{sil, alphastar}, but we study a (reward-free) goal-reaching setting, with the advantage function in SIL being replaced by the \textit{delta} of step counts a particular action can produce in getting closer to the goal.